hujhax/austin-improv-wiki/The Highball.md

 It also hosted season six of *[[Start Trekkin']]*.

-The facility shut down on 11/18/12 and has not yet re-opened.
+The facility shut down on 11/18/12 and re-opened in 2015, but has not hosted any improv productions since its reopening.